 That being said, if you find you are susceptible to every little bug and are constantly sniffling and coughing through the winter months, a little prevention can go a long way.

 One of the best ways to prevent getting a cold or flu isn’t a holistic therapy, just good, old fashioned hand washing.
 This doesn’t mean running your hands under water for a few seconds.
 Use warm water, plenty of soap, and really rub your hands together vigorously for up to a minute to eliminate most germs.
 Also, avoid touching your face throughout the day; viruses often enter our body through our eyes, nose, and mouth.

 If you feel like you’re coming down with something, there are steps you can take to minimize the duration and severity of the illness.

 - Get enough sleep and minimize stress as much as possible.
 Your body cannot heal without adequate rest.
 Exercise, yoga, and meditation can all reduce the effects that stress has on the body.

 - Eat a healthy diet, with plenty of vegetables, good fats, whole grains, and lean protein.
 Some special immune boosting foods include garlic, onions, and brightly colored vegetables.
 Other favorites are almonds, avocado, grapefruit, greek yogurt, cottage cheese, sweet potato, spinach, stocks/broths, and coconut oil.
 Green Tea can be a healthy addition, too!

-- Stay away from processed, refined, and/or artificial SUGARS—one teaspoon of sugar has been shown to depress the immune system for up to four hours.
+- Stay away from processed, refined, and/or artificial sugars.
 So when you’re feeling run down, avoid as much processed sugar as you can—including sodas, white bread, refined pasta, and holiday treats and artificial junk (of course!).